Daymorn/LazyDay/README.md

         # Optional
         char.checkBuffs('Death Knight')

-        # Unique to the 'Treasures of the undead Lords' event
+        # Unique to the 'Treasures of the Undead Lords' event
         # Will check for 'the three' loot and auto insure them
         # Optional
         InsureTheThree()